 Beauty is the eye of the beholder as they say, but sometimes the beholder is downright wrong.
 There are some sneakers out there that simply never should have made it on to shelves, let alone past the brainstorming stage.
 From platform Crocs to shoes inspired by the human tongue, here are 13 of the most horrifying sneaker designs of all time!

-adidas Kobe Two
+adidas Kobe 2

-The Kobe Two is an acquired taste, there’s no doubt about that.
+The Kobe 2 is an acquired taste, there’s no doubt about that.
 There’s one rule to abide by when creating a signature shoe for an athlete however – make sure they actually like the damn thing!
 Rumour has it that even Kobe failed to see the beauty in these bulky moon boots, considering them just as ugly as the general public did.
 Supposedly, this is the reason why Kobe switched back to his earlier signature shoe, The Kobe, for the 2001 NBA Finals.
 The extra salty sneakerheads out there go as far as to say that Kobe jumped ship to Nike just to get away from this horror.

 Nike Air Force 1 'Invisible Woman'

 Released in the mid-2000s as part of a Fantastic Four-inspired collection of sneakers, these clear-toed Air Force 1s were based on the Invisible Woman.
 In order to mimic her superpower, Nike equipped the shoes with a clear plastic toe box, causing the shoe to fog up with wear.
-Nike has tried to bring back this feature on a number of occasions, but to that we say 'Nobody wants to see your steamy toes!'
+Nike has tried to bring back this feature on a number of occasions, but to that we say, 'Nobody wants to see your steamy toes!'

 Nike Air Max A Lot 'Rasta'